ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 E.g., `A.B:X.z` is a valid qualified identifier, which should be read as the variable `z` in the namespace `X`.

-A Note on `Data.List.:` and on constructor operators.
+A note on `Data.List.:` and on constructor operators.
 The choice of `:` as the delimiter is the least worst choice.
 We'll use the same semantics as in Haskell 2010. `A::+` means the type operator `:+` from `A:`, but we expect that people will mostly use operators unqualified.